The Campaign Legal Center's staff, guided by the board of directors, lead the Center in pursuit of its mission.

 Previously, Ms. Malloy worked in the litigation practice at the New York law firm Debevoise & Plimpton.
 A former Fulbright Scholar, Ms. Malloy is a graduate of Yale Law School and Emory University.
 Ms. Malloy is admitted to practice law in the District of Columbia, the State of New York, the Supreme Court of the United States and the U.S. Court of Appeals for the Fourth Circuit.

-Megan McAllen is currently the Campaign Legal Center’s Rapoport Legal Fellow.
-She litigates numerous campaign finance and election law issues before state and federal courts, and serves as co-counsel in a voting rights lawsuit brought by the Campaign Legal Center and other groups.
+Megan McAllen has expertise in campaign finance, voting rights and government transparency issues.
+She litigates a broad range of election and campaign finance cases before state and federal courts across the country, and recently served as co-counsel in a voting rights lawsuit brought by the Campaign Legal Center and other groups.
 With J. Gerald Hebert, she co-authored “Redistricting in the Post-2010 Cycle: Lessons Learned?,” which appeared in the Winter 2012 issue of Human Rights Magazine (published by the American Bar Association’s Section of Individual Rights & Responsibilities).

-Ms. McAllen is a graduate of the University of Virginia School of Law (2011) and Princeton University (2007).
-She is licensed to practice law in the State of California.
+Ms. McAllen served as the inaugural Campaign Legal Center Rapoport Legal Fellow from 2012 to 2013, after joining the Legal Center in 2011 through a grant from the University of Virginia School of Law.
+She is a graduate of the University of Virginia School of Law (2011) and Princeton University (2007), and is licensed to practice law in the State of California.

 MEREDITH MCGEHEE, POLICY DIRECTOR